jpupaibool/Week4Course3/README.md

-# Week4 Course3 Getting and Cleaning Data
+# Week4 of Course3 Getting and Cleaning Data
 Course Project of Course 3 Getting and Cleaning Data

 # The tidy data file "Week4Final.txt"